ethereum-optimism/optimism/specs/derivation.md

 its [batcher][g-batcher] component.

 The difference between an L2 block and a batch is subtle but important: the block includes an L2 state root, whereas the batch only commits to transactions at a given L2 timestamp (equivalently: L2 block number).
+A block also includes a reference to the previous block (\*).

+(\*) This matters in some edge case where a L1 reorg would occur and a batch would be reposted to the L1 chain but not the preceding batch, whereas the predecessor of an L2 block cannot possibly change.

 This means that even if the sequencer applies a state transition incorrectly, the transactions in the batch will stil be considered part of the canonical L2 chain.
 Batches are still subject to validity checks (i.e. they have to be encoded correctly), and so are individual transactions within the batch (e.g. signatures have to be valid).
 Invalid batches and invalid individual transactions within an otherwise valid batch are discarded by correct nodes.

-If the sequencer applies a state transition incorrectly, he will post an incorrect [output root][g-l2-output], which will be challenged by a [fault proof][g-fault-proof], then replaced by a correct output root **for the existing sequencer batches.**
+If the sequencer applies a state transition incorrectly and posts an [output root][g-l2-output], then this output root will be incorrect.
+The incorrect output root which will be challenged by a [fault proof][g-fault-proof], then replaced by a correct output root **for the existing sequencer batches.**

 Refer to the [Batch Submission specification][batcher-spec] for more information.